gumpu/FPRCade/Docs/stack-master-16-programmers-manual.md

 Branch to a new address if the top value on the data stack has the value false (0).
 The new address is computed from the current PC and the offset given in the instruction.

-    BIF offset

 Where offset is in the range [-2048, 2047]

+Assembler:

+    bif <label>
+    bif <address>

-### Drop value - DROP
+### DROP - Drop value

 `DROP (x: u1 -- x: )`

 Drop the top element from the given stack.

+Assembler:

+    drop d
+    drop r
+    drop c
+    drop t

-### Duplicate value - DUP
+### DUP - Duplicate value

+`DUP (x: u1 -- x: u1 u1 )`

 Duplicate the top element from the given stack.

+Assembler

+    dup d
+    dup r
+    dup c
+    dur t

-### Enter a subroutine - ENTER
+### ENTER - Enter a subroutine

-ENTER ( -- r: a1)
+`ENTER ( -- r: a1)`

-    ENTER location

-Location is a 14 bit value.
-This values is multiplied by 4 to compute the destination address.
+The location encoded in the instruction is a 14 bit value.
+This value is multiplied by 4 to compute the destination address.
 The value of PC + 2 is pushed to the return stack and destination address is loaded into the PC.

+Assembler:

+    enter <label>
+    enter <address>

 ### EQ -- Are two top values equal

 `EQ   (u1 u2 -- t1)`

+Assembler:

+    eq

 ### GT - signed greater than

 `GT   (u1 u2 -- t1)`

+Assembler:

+    gt

 ### GTE - signed greater than or equal